Why your next gen firewall is not sufficient to protect data stored in Google Workspace and Microsoft 365

 - Adopt a zero trust security model using a cloud security platform, which incorporates critical Google data loss prevention best practices

 Using Microsoft offers school districts, faculty, and students many advantages.
 But there are three main Microsoft cloud security issues that K-12 IT leaders need to address.

 - Account takeover protection isn’t as strong as it needs to be because Microsoft’s native cloud security can’t detect compromised accounts reliably.
 Strong cloud security is required to offset this weakness.

 - Microsoft’s data loss prevention doesn’t offer workflow options or detect policy violations in scanned documents, images or files other than Microsoft files.
 Using a cloud security platform that incorporates cloud data loss prevention methods provides the needed functionality.

 - Microsoft’s core security tools don’t secure non-Microsoft SaaS applications.
 With the explosion of EdTech SaaS offerings, districts must take steps to secure them.

 Cloud security is an important part of your district’s cybersecurity infrastructure.
-It serves a critical role in securing sensitive data in G Suite and Office 365.
+It serves a critical role in securing sensitive data in Google and Microsoft 365.
 Because there is no network perimeter in the cloud, firewalls and next gen firewalls cannot protect sensitive district data stored in cloud applications.
 School districts must address the issues that technologies like a next gen firewall can’t.